Sarks0/DeepSix/README.md

 A real-time dashboard for tracking humanity's furthest reach into the cosmos.
 DeepSix provides live mission data, 3D visualization, and comprehensive tracking of NASA's deep space missions.

+Note: This is still a work in progress.
+I have other ideas to implement and will add them when I can.
+This is not a full-time project but more of a hobby, so there is more to come with the data that exists through NASA and other agencies.

 ## Features

 - **Real-Time Mission Tracking**: Live data from NASA APIs for Mars rovers, Voyager probes, and other deep space missions